Wildcats get to work, roll past Blue Devils

 North then turned the first of three turnovers by Central into points.

-Beebe ended up rushing for 44 yards on 10 carries while Mosier five of the first nine passes he attempted to 89 yards and two scores in the game.
+Beebe ended up rushing for 44 yards on 10 carries while Mosier hit five of the first nine passes he attempted for 89 yards and two scores in the game.

 Mosier connected with Isaac Griffiths for a 30-yard touchdown with 1:15 remaining in the second quarter on a drive set up by a Wiseman interception at the Blue Devils’ 41-yard line.